Whether you’re new to skiing or a practiced skier, tackling moguls can be tricky and there’s always room for improvement.

 There’s more than one way to ski a mogul field, but choosing a line to follow before you set off will undoubtably make things easier.
 When you’re picking this line, regularity in the size and the pattern of the moguls is key.
 Choosing an inconsistent path will mean switching up your rhythm and will give you more to think about and react to.

 Then, probably the most recognised method for skiing moguls is to try to avoid swerving around the moguls.
 It’s good practice to ski over the mogul before making your turn at the peak, doing this will help to keep the tips of your skis out of the snow and you should find turning a lot easier.
 As you complete each turn, ski down a little on the other side of the mogul and turn your ski at the top of the next mogul.
-Throughout, you’ll need to absorb the bumps with your knees and allow your legs to flex with the ups and downs of the terrain.
+Throughout, you’ll need to absorb the bumps with your knees and ankles whilst allowing your legs to flex with the ups and downs of the terrain.

 While choosing a good line is important, you’re never going to find a path through a mogul field that features entirely evenly spaced bumps of a similar size.
 Instead pick the best possible line and be ready to face variations to mogul size.
 Learning to adapt and having the ability to tackle bumps of all shapes and sizes will improve your skiing.
-When mogul skiing, look ahead for a distant object or location within the mogul field and fix a line straight down from you to that very point — then ski that path with conviction.
+When mogul skiing, look ahead for a distant object or location within the mogul field and fix a line straight down from you to that very point — then ski that path with conviction and confidence.

 You can considerably improve your mogul skiing by finding a good rhythm which in turn will improve your confidence and fluidity.
 If you’re finding this challenging, count to a number and on that chosen number, make your turn, then repeat.
 This will keep you consistently maneuvering down the slopes in a steady rhythm that supports your stability and balance.